A Hierarchical Sharded Blockchain Balancing Performance and Availability: Abstract

 \section{Abstract}

 Blockchain networks offer decentralization, transparency, and immutability for managing critical data but encounter scalability problems as the number of network members and transaction issuers grows.
-Sharding is considered a promising solution to enhance blockchain scalability.
-However, most existing blockchain sharding techniques prioritize performance at the cost of availability (e.g., a failure in a few servers holding a shard leads to data unavailability).
+While sharding enhances blockchain scalability, most existing techniques prioritize performance over availability(e.g., a failure in a few servers holding a shard leads to data unavailability).
 In this paper, we propose PyloChain, a hierarchical sharded blockchain that balances availability and performance.
 PyloChain consists of multiple lower-level local chains and one higher-level main chain.
 Each local chain speculatively executes local transactions to achieve high parallelism across multiple local chains.
-The main chain leverages a directed-acyclic-graph (DAG)-based mempool to guarantee local block availability and to enable efficient Byzantine Fault Tolerance (BFT) consensus to execute global (or cross-shard) transactions within a collocated sharding.
-PyloChain speculatively executes local transactions across multiple local chains to achieve high parallelism.
-In order to reduce the number of aborted local transactions, PyloChain applies a simple scheduling technique to handle global transactions in the main chain.
+The main chain leverages a directed-acyclic-graph (DAG)-based mempool to guarantee local block availability and to enable efficient Byzantine Fault Tolerance (BFT) consensus to execute global (or cross-shard) transactions within collocated shards.
+In order to reduce the number of aborted local transactions, PyloChain applies a simple, but effective scheduling technique to handle global transactions in the main chain.
 PyloChain provides a fine-grained auditing mechanism to mitigate faulty higher-level members by externalizing main chain operations to lower-level local members.
-We implemented and evaluated PyloChain, demonstrating its performance scalability with 1.49x higher throughput and 2.63x faster latency compared to the state-of-the-art balanced hierarchical sharded blockchain.
+We implemented and evaluated PyloChain, demonstrating improved overall performance scalability.
+For example, under 20\% global transactions and 12 sharding zones, PyloChain achieves 1.49x higher throughput and 2.63x lower latency compared to the balanced sharding baseline.